swarbler/bestof/tech/peripherals/displays.md

 - **screen:** Silver Ticket

-{: .alternative }
-Elite Screens also make good projector screens, but Silver Ticket is usually a bit better on price
+> Elite Screens also make good projector screens, but Silver Ticket is usually a bit better on price

 {: .warning }
 Do NOT buy the thin bezel screens, they are ridiculously overpriced!
 It also makes it a lot more difficult to align the projector correctly…